spikeydragoon/Cross-Ark-Chat/README.md

 3:Open the folder you extracted and configure the programs settings in `_configuration.json`.

-3a:Optionally if you want to setup a badword list then configure settings in `_wordfilter.json`.
+3a:Optionally if you want to setup a badword list or word replacement then configure settings in `_wordfilter.json`.
 If you dont plan to use badword filters then can just ignore this file.
 Do not delete this file as program wont run if its missing.

 3b: Optionally if you want to use rcon commands from discord you must set up the role names in `_discordroles.json`.